whatisinternet/CP460-Presentation/Pros and cons.md

 - "Keccak has the largest security margin, with 79% of its hash function still unbroken; JH has the smallest security margin, with 38% unbroken"
 - "there is no known way for an attacker to exploit the JH domain extension to find preimages, or second preimages more efficiently than a brute-force search"
 - 256 Sboxes can be computed in parallel
+- Of the finalists, BLAKE and JH were only tweaked to increase the number of rounds.
+This does not affect any cryptanalysis prior to the tweak and is, therefore, the most innocuous type of tweak.
 Cons
 ----